 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress site as explained in Part 2.
-Then, configure everything as described in Part Three.
-Once all of this is in place, you can then automate the process with plugins.
+Simple … first, set up your WordPress site as described in Part 2.
+Then, configure things as explained in Part 3.
+After all this is in place, you can then automate your content distribution using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at a few traffic-generating WordPress plugins that can help to:
+Let’s take a brief look at some examples of WordPress plugins that can help:

-- Post content to other sites via RSS feeds
+- Distribute content automatically to other sites via RSS

 Jetpack

-You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, Google+, LinkedIn and more as soon as you publish your content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, Google+, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/